 Location: 100 Red Cox Dr, St. Augustine, FL 32080

-The luxury ocean liner – RMS Queen Mary plied the oceans from 1936 until 1967, until it was bought by the City of Long Beach and turned into a floating hotel where you can sleep in fabulous oak panelled cabins, complete with portholes.
+The luxury ocean liner – RMS Queen Mary plied the oceans from 1936 until 1967, until it was bought by the City of Long Beach and turned into a floating hotel.
+Today, you can sleep on board in fabulous oak-panelled cabins with portholes.

 It’s also reputed to be the most haunted hotel in America, thanks to places onboard with spooky connections, including:

-- Stateroom B340: After a passeneger died in the room in 1948, in “unknown circumstances”, a passenger claimed she woke up to find her bed covers pulled off and a man at the foot of the bed – when she called the steward, the man vanished.
-Other guests claim to hear knocking in the night and that the bathroom lights turn on mysteriously.
+- Stateroom B340: After a passenger died in the room in 1948, in ‘unknown circumstances’, a passenger claimed she woke up to find her bed covers pulled off and a man at the foot of the bed: when she called the steward, the man vanished.
+Other guests claim to hear knocking at night and that the bathroom lights turn on mysteriously.
 Would you dare to stay here?

-- The Mauritania Room: Three maids cleaning the room in 1989 report seeing a phantom woman sitting in the middle of the dance foor.
+- The Mauritania Room: Three maids cleaning the room in 1989 report seeing a phantom woman sitting in the middle of the dance floor.

-- The First Class Swimming Pool: Now abandoned, the pool was once the height of luxury, with a fountain, beautiful mosaic tiles, and a mother of pearl ceiling.
-It’s also where several ghostly sightings have been reported including a woman in an old wedding dress with a little boy who disappear in a cloud of steam.
+- The First Class Swimming Pool: Now abandoned, the pool was once the height of luxury, with a fountain, beautiful mosaic tiles, and a mother-of-pearl ceiling.
+It’s also where several ghostly sightings have been reported, including a woman in an old wedding dress with a little boy who disappears in a cloud of steam.

-- Hatch Door Number 13: In 1966, an 18-year old crewman from Yorkshire died in hospital after suffering appalling crush injuries here.
-Now, his ghost is reported to haunt the area, leaving fingerprint like grease spots on visitors’ faces!
+- Hatch Door Number 13: In 1966, an 18-year-old crewman died in hospital after suffering appalling crush injuries here.
+Now, his ghost is reported to haunt the area, leaving fingerprint-like grease spots on visitors’ faces!

 Location: 1126 Queens Hwy, Long Beach, CA 90802

-For one of the most haunted places in the US, in the state of California, walking and exploring Bodie State Park is quite an adventure.
+For one of the most haunted places in the US, California, Bodie State Park is quite an adventure.
 This former gold mining town was once the place to be for making money, but it didn’t last long based on the workload at the local mine.

-The town looks like everyone simply got up and left everything behind.
-It’s rather eerie to walk around a once lively mining town and it’s definitely one of the most haunted places in the US.
+The town looks like everyone got up and left everything behind.
+It’s rather eerie to walk around a once lively mining town – one of the most haunted places in the US.

 It’s best to start at the museum.
-You can look freely through objects and personal items that were once owned by residents.
-You can also pick up a map here to explore the state park with a self-tour, so you know what you are actually looking at.
+You can look freely through objects and personal items that residents once owned.
+You can also pick up a map to explore the state park with a self-tour, so you know what you are looking at.

 Location: Highway 270, Bridgeport CA 93517

-From the mid-1800s this historic landmark operated as a sanctuary for mentally ill patients.
-A visit here will help you to understand the history of mental illness treatment in the US, and to learn about some of the horrifying “cures” that patients were subjected to.
+From the mid-1800s, this historic landmark operated as a sanctuary for mentally ill patients.
+A visit here will help you understand the history of mental illness treatment in the US and learn about some horrifying “cures” that patients were subjected to.

 While the asylum was built to accommodate 250 patients, it soon became horrendously overcrowded.
-In the 1950s, the population grew to as many as 2,600 residents, with extreme measures like bed-sharing introduced to cope with the vast number of patients.
+In the 1950s, the population grew to 2,600 residents, with extreme measures like bed-sharing introduced to cope with the vast number of patients.

-More sobering is the history of medical treatments that were carried out on patients, including the horrors of lobotomies, insulin shock therapy, and electroconvulsive shock therapy.
+More sobering is the history of medical treatments carried out on patients, including the horrors of lobotomies, insulin shock therapy, and electroconvulsive shock therapy.

 While many patients suffered at the hands of the staff, others were harmed by other patients, with overcrowding and mental illness driving some patients to commit murder.

-The best way to visit the Trans Allegheny Lunatic Asylum is on a nighttime guided tour.
-You’ll soon agree that this is one of the most haunted places in America!
+The best way to visit the Trans Allegheny Lunatic Asylum is on a night-time guided tour.
+You’ll soon understand why it is said to be haunted!
 It’s guaranteed to give you chills, even if you don’t spot any ghosts.